Lizzo Promotes Self-Care at We Can Survive Benefit Concert

 Taylor Swift, who also performed during the benefit show, performed toward the end of the night to a pumped-up crowd.

-She performed her 1989 single "Blank Space" as well as an amazing performance of "Lover" and "You Need to Calm Down."
+Swift performed her 1989 single "Blank Space" as well as an amazing performance of "Lover" and "You Need to Calm Down."

 The 29-year-old singer also shared what performing at the We Can Survive benefit show meant to her.